Recording

 ffmpegDebug: True

 The SDK uses an in-memory buffer with FFmpeg to avoid small disk I/O stalls impacting performance.
-You can incease this from the default 20 MB per camera if you encounter any of the warnings “ffmpegWriteBuffer is full”, “ffmpegWriteBuffer is too small”, “ffmpegWriteBuffer exceeded”, notice long I/O stalls, or use high frame rates or high resolutions.
+You can increase this from the default 20 MB per camera if you encounter any of the warnings “ffmpegWriteBuffer is full”, “ffmpegWriteBuffer is too small”, “ffmpegWriteBuffer exceeded”, notice long I/O stalls, or use high frame rates or high resolutions.
 For example:

 ffmpegWriteBufferCapacityMegabytes: 50